valtimo-platform/valtimo-documentation/using-valtimo/plugin/besluiten-api/configure-besluiten-api-plugin.md

 This action creates a Zaakbesluit in the Besluiten API.

 When creating a process link the following properties have to be entered:
-- **Statustype**.
-This description will be used to lookup the full statustype URL

-  A full URL can also be set here.
-In that case, the value will be used directly without a lookup.
-- **Process variable name**.
-This is the name of the process variable which value will be set to the found statustype URL.

 - **Besluittype-URL** URL reference to the besluit type.